jovsa/jovsa.github.io/_posts/2021-02-05-notes-never-split-the-difference.md

 * No is not an abuse of power, an act of rejection, a manifestation of stubbornness, or the end of a negotiation.
 * If the other party is not listening, antagonize them into "no" by mislabeling their emotions or desires, or by asking what they don't want.
 * If despite all your efforts, the other party won't say "no," then they are indecisive, confused, or have a hidden agenda.
 Walk away.
+* Strategies
+  * Label what they don't want
+    * "Let's start with things you don't want"
+  * Mislabel their emotions/desires.
 * If your emails are being ignored, provoke a "no" with the one sentence email: "Have you given up on this project?"

 ## Chapter 5: Trigger the Two Words That Immediately Transform Any Negotiation